breadboard-ai/breadboard/packages/website/src/docs/visual-editor/boards-and-providers.md

 ![The Create new board dialog](/breadboard/static/images/using-the-visual-editor/create-board-dialog.png)

 > [!NOTE]
 > File names must be unique within a given Provider.
-The UI will therefore try to prevent you from creating a board if the file name matches a board that already exists.
+The Visual Editor will therefore try to prevent you from creating a board if the file name matches one that already exists.

 ### Closing a Board